thephpleague/factory-muffin/UPGRADING.md

 There is a very tiny change to the exception message of the `League\FactoryMuffin\Exceptions\NoDefinedFactoryException`.
 If you were replying on that for some reason, watch out for that.

-We now require `"illuminate/support": "~4.1"` because of it's array helpers.

 ### Installing This Version

 In your composer.json, add: